 When will construction finish?

-Segment one of the project is expected to be substantially completed in the winter of 2017-2018.
+Segment one of the project is expected to be substantially completed in the spring of 2018.

 What are the project limits?